Primary Navigation Mobile

 Servicing and warranty

 Servicing intervals are once a year or every 20,000 miles.
-The Arona should prove cheap to service as it’s established itself as an economical and reliable car.
+The Arona is cheap to service as it’s established itself as an economical and reliable car.
 There are a number of service plans available for those who want to pay for their servicing up-front on a monthly plan – thus avoiding big bills.

 Covering the Arona should anything go wrong is a three-year, 60,000-mile warranty.
-Nothing untoward should happen, though, as it uses parts found in plenty of other cars across the Volkswagen Group, including the Ibiza, Polo and larger models.
+Nothing untoward should happen, though, as it uses parts found in plenty of other cars across the Volkswagen Group, including the SEAT Ibiza, Volkswagen Polo and larger models.

 Reliability